Anuj-Khadka/Meta-Front-End-Development/7. Principles of UX|UI Design/Week 3/notes.md

 They are made up of

 - Columns `12 on desktop,
 8 on a tablet, and
 4 on mobile. `
 - Rows
 - Gutters
 - Modules
 - Margins

+# Usability Testing

+> Usability testing is the process of getting actual people to use a real website, app or other product you've designed while tracking their actions and reactions.